Sarhanaoradhi/Whitebox_Project/README.md

-# Whitebox_Regression_Project_for_Video_Games_Dataset
+# Whitebox_Project
-This repository contains a Jupyter Notebook that explores regression modelling.
-The aim is to build, evaluate and interpret models in a transparent using a video game dataset.
+This repository contains two Jupyter Notebooks that explores regression and classification modeling.
+The aim is to build, evaluate and interpret models in a transparent way.

 ## Project Overview

-In the notebook, you will find the following steps:
+In the notebooks, you will find the following steps:

 Data loading and basic exploratory analysis